CCQC/Quax/README.md

 cmake --build . --target install
 ```

+### Installing Libint in a clean conda environment
 Note that the cmake command may not find various libraries for the dependencies of Libint.
 `cmake . -DCMAKE_INSTALL_PREFIX=/path/to/libint/PREFIX/ -DCMAKE_POSITION_INDEPENDENT_CODE=ON`
 To fix this, you may need to explicitly point to it